-3.5 Patient counselling and information about medicine use
+3.5 Patient counseling and information about medicine use

-Patient medication counselling by a Pharmacist Involves providing medicines information to patients to improve patient capacity for involvement, engage them in their healthcare and encourage the safe and appropriate use of medicines, enhancing therapeutic outcomes14.
+Patient medication counselling by a Pharmacist

+Involves providing medicines information to patients to improve patient capacity for involvement, engage them in their healthcare and encourage the safe and appropriate use of medicines, enhancing therapeutic outcomes14.

-Thirty-nine percent of respondents 'always' provided counselling to patients on their medicine during discharge by a pharmacist, with a further 41% of respondents undertaking this 'often'.
+Thirty-nine percent of respondents reported counselling was 'always' provided to patients on their medicine during discharge by a pharmacist, with a further 40% of respondents reporting this was undertaken 'often'.
 Hospital sites also indicated that elements of discharge counselling are undertaken by other multidisciplinary team members including ward-based nurses (79%) or the discharging doctor (72%).

 Figure 13.
-Do patients receive advice from non-pharmacists on analgesia medicines at the point of discharge, excluding day cases?
+Do patients receive advice from non-pharmacists on analgesic medicines at the point of discharge, excluding day cases?

-Day surgery patients are significantly less likely to receive counselling from a hospital pharmacist on how to use their medicines safely with only 14% of respondents always providing counselling.
-Additional comments indicated that in many hospitals day surgery patients are not supported by hospital pharmacies at all, which is reflected in the most common response which was 'No' (23%).
+Day surgery patients are significantly less likely to receive counselling from a hospital pharmacist on how to use their medicines safely with only 14% of respondents reporting counselling was always provided.
+Additional comments indicated that in many hospitals, day surgery patients are not supported by hospital pharmacies at all, which is reflected in the most common response which was 'No' (23%).
 These patients were typically referred to community pharmacies, sometimes attached to the hospital, for medicines to be dispensed.